 2 8-ounce packages (1 pound total) cream cheese, at room temperature

 For decorating Sliced fresh strawberries, for decorating (optional)

 *If using Knox gelatin by the package, 1 package weighs 7 grams, which is enough for this recipe.
 No need to get all technical and open up a second package for 1 single gram more.

 Make the strawberry puree filling.
 In a medium-size, heavy-bottom saucepan, place the frozen strawberries, 2 tablespoons (1 fluid ounce) of the lukewarm water, granulated sugar and 1/8 teaspoon kosher salt.
-Cook over medium-high heat, stirring frequently, until the strawberries are very soft and the mixture is bubbling.
+Cook over medium-high heat, stirring frequently, until the strawberries are very soft and the mixture is bubbling (8 to 10 minutes).
 Blend the strawberry mixture with an immersion blender or by placing the hot mixture in a standard blender (taking care to leave enough room in the blender for the hot liquid to expand during blending).
 While the strawberries are cooking, place the remaining 2 tablespoons (1 fluid ounce) water in a small, heat-safe bowl, add the powdered gelatin and stir to combine.
-Allow the gelatin to swell in the liquid while the strawberries finish cooking.
-Once the strawberries are cooked and pureed, add the gelatin mixture to the puree and stir until completely dissolved.
-Set the strawberry mixture aside to cool briefly.
+Set the gelatin aside and allow it to swell in the liquid.
+Once the strawberries are cooked and pureed, set the mixture aside to cool briefly.
+You will have about 1/2 cup leftover strawberry puree, which can be stored in the refrigerator for up to a week and used to make strawberry milk, or to drizzle over ice cream.
+Melt the gelatin mixture in the microwave for about 15 to 20 seconds on HIGH power and set aside to cool briefly.